 Carrie B. Cook is the Founding Executive Director of GreenLight Fund Charlotte.
-In her role as founding ED, Carrie will bring together stakeholders from philanthropy, nonprofits, private sector, government and community leaders to invest in solutions and drive measurable results that improve opportunity and mobility for low-income Charlotteans.
+In her role as founding ED, Carrie brings together stakeholders from philanthropy, nonprofits, private sector, government and community leaders to invest in solutions and drive measurable results that improve opportunity and mobility for low-income Charlotteans.
 She will incubate and scale innovative organizations with proven impact to address unmet community needs.

 Carrie previously worked for the Charlotte Chamber of Commerce, as the VP of Talent Development and Economic Growth.
-While at the chamber, she led the campaign to pass the largest school bond in Mecklenburg County history – a nearly billion-dollar campaign for 29 high need public school projects.
+While at the chamber, she helped lead the campaign to pass the largest school bond in Mecklenburg County history – a nearly billion-dollar campaign for 29 high need public school projects.
 Carrie’s career also includes roles with the United States Senate, and AmeriCorp as a Public Ally Fellow.

 Carrie holds a Bachelor of Arts degree in Communication Studies from The University of North Carolina at Greensboro and a Master of Public Administration degree with a focus on Education Policy and Economic Development from The University of North Carolina at Chapel Hill.
 She is also a graduate of the Business Management for Nonprofit Leaders program at Wake Forest University, School of Business.

 Carrie is committed to empowering people and solving complex problems both locally and globally.
 In 2011 Carrie received the Young Public Administrator of the Year Award from the National Forum of Black Public Administrators, and in 2012 she was selected as one of nine leaders under 30 in Charlotte for the World Economic Forum Global Shapers Community.
 Carrie was recognized as the 2013 Emerging Leader Woman of Achievement by the YWCA Central Carolinas for her commitment to empowering women, eliminating racism and promoting social justice.
-The United Negro College Fund recognized Carrie with the Maya Angelou Young Leader Award in 2016 and in 2018 she received the Woman of the Year Award from the Mecklenburg Times.
+The United Negro College Fund recognized Carrie with their inaugural Maya Angelou Young Leader Award in 2016 and in 2018 she received the Woman of the Year Award from the Mecklenburg Times.